-But when work and home are the same place, the delusion disappears.
-This motivates us to pick up hobbies, spice things up, and generally get a life.
+But when work and home became the same place, this delusion disappeared.
+When I work so much that I don’t leave home, I feel it.
+This motivates me to pick up hobbies, spice things up, and generally get a life.

 Work life-balance is heavily imbalanced in favor of working from home.
-It’s a big advantage.
+It’s a significant advantage.

 Time and Money